Frequently asked questions

 You should look at our individual subject factsheets and also consult the university guidance.
 Generally speaking, there is more flexibility around subject requirements for Arts degrees than for Science degrees.
-Computer Science, Economics, Engineering, Maths, Medicine, Veterinary Medicine, Modern Languages and Natural Sciences all require particular subjects at A2.
+Computer Science, Economics, Engineering, English, Maths, Medicine, Veterinary Medicine, Modern Languages, Music and Natural Sciences all require particular subjects at A2.
 Further Mathematics is an essential subject to take for Mathematics but we think it is also a good subject to take for Computer Science, Engineering, Natural Sciences and Economics.

 I'm not taking A2s.
 Does that matter?